Tips to Prevent Rhabdomyolysis

 ANSWER: Yes; you can get rhabdo from CrossFit, but you can also get it from many other exercise programs.
 There of many stories floating around the gym about someone who got rhabdo.
 CrossFit has an unofficial Rhabdo Mascot, Uncle Rhabdo.

 In past years you have seen more CrossFit coaches begin to take this matter more seriously and design programs that are less prone to this condition.
-It is your responsibility as an educated athlete to know the signs and how to avoid.
+It is also your responsibility as an educated athlete to know the signs and how to avoid.

 RELATED ARTICLES: